Sonata

 Bring parents into the music.

 How do I explain that the lesson mattered?Parents don't quit lessons because teachers are bad.
-They quit because they can't see the work.
+They quit because they can't see the work — and what they can't see, they can't value.

-Retention isn't a marketing problem — it's a visibility problem.
-Sonata closes that gap, illustrating outcomes parents can see — what was practiced, what's next, and why it matters.
+Retention isn't a marketing problem, it's a visibility problem.
+Sonata closes that gap — what was practiced, what's next, and why it matters.
 You press send.

 The Sunday-night "I should have emailed the Garcias" is over.